aventri/multiprocessing/README.md

 ])->start();
 ```
 IPC can add time to process execution due to the communication overhead.
 We tested the difference in communication overhead using
  the [Speed Test] parent script and the [Echo Proc] child script.
-On average `streams` outperform `sockets` by about *16%*.
- While `streams` is a faster IPC type in the simple echo test, IPC communication overhead difference becomes less important with
+While `streams` is a faster IPC type in the simple echo test,
- real world work loads.
+ IPC communication overhead difference becomes less important with real world work loads.

 [Simple Proc Pool]: <https://github.com/aventri/proc-open-multiprocessing/blob/master/example/simple_proc_pool_example.php>